Olical/conjure/README.md

 {:conns {:dev {:port 5678}}}
 ```

-Conjure is now configured to connect to a local prepl on port `5678`, let's start that with this command in another terminal.
+Conjure is now configured to connect to a local prepl on port `5678`, let's start the prepl with this command in another terminal.

 ```sh
 clojure -J-Dclojure.server.jvm="{:port 5678 :accept clojure.core.server/io-prepl}"
 ```

-> Read more about starting prepls in my [Clojure socket prepl cookbook][cookbook] post.
+> You can read more about starting prepls in my [Clojure socket prepl cookbook][cookbook] post.
 Also check out [Propel][], my tool that helps you start prepls in various ways.

 And now all we need to do is open a Clojure file, write some code and evaluate it.
 Here's a clip of what you should see with autocompletion, documentation lookup and evaluation.